 135—All These Things Have Come from Thee (1 Chronicles 22, 28-29) Tells of David gathering materials to build the temple, his instruction, and his prayers for Solomon.

-136—Adonijah’s Ambition (1 Kings 1) Tells of the failed plot of David’s son Adonijah to take the throne and how it is thwarted by Solomon’s anointing.
+136—Adonijah’s Ambition (1 Kings 1) Tells of the failed plot of David’s son Adonijah to take the throne and how it is thwarted by Bathseba’s intervention and Solomon’s anointing.

-137—Be Strong and Show Yourself a Man (1 Kings 1, 2) Tells of David’s final instructions to Solomon concerning David’s enemies; David’s death.
+137—Be Strong and Show Yourself a Man (1 Kings 1, 2) Tells of David’s final instructions to Solomon concerning David’s enemies.
+It then tells of David’s death.

-138—Justice for His Father’s Enemies (1 Kings 2) Tells of Solomon carrying out David’s instructions concerning David’s enemies, including Adonijah.
+138—Justice for His Father’s Enemies (1 Kings 2) Tells of Solomon carrying out David’s instructions concerning his (David’s) enemies, including Adonijah.

 139—A Wise and Understanding Heart (1 Kings 3) Tells of Solomon’s dream asking God for an understanding heart and how that petition was answered.